xiaoyuyu1000/learngit-2/readme.txt

-Git is a version cntrol system
+Git is a distribute version cntrol system
 Git is free software